mchiapello/sql-ecology/01-sql-basic-queries.md

 Sorting
 -------

-We can also sort the results of our queries by using ORDER BY.
+We can also sort the results of our queries by using `ORDER BY`.
 For simplicity, let’s go back to the species table and alphabetize it by taxa.

     SELECT * FROM species ORDER BY taxa ASC;

-The keyword ASC tells us to order it in Ascending order.
+The keyword `ASC` tells us to order it in Ascending order.
-We could alternately use DESC to get descending order.
+We could alternately use `DESC` to get descending order.

     SELECT * FROM species ORDER BY taxa DESC;

-ASC is the default.
+`ASC` is the default.

 We can also sort on several fields at once.
 To truly be alphabetical, we might want to order by genus then species.